 Preview the form before saving

-Before publishing a category, click Preview form (top right of the Form builder) to see exactly how the ticket form will appear to end users.
+Before publishing a category, click Preview form (top right of the Form builder) to see exactly how the ticket form will appear to employees.
 Use the Web / Mobile toggle at the top right of the preview to switch between the two views, so you can confirm the experience works on both devices before employees start using it.

 Click Save when done.
 The category will appear in the Categories list on the Ticketing settings page.